saleor/app-sdk/docs/apl.md

 ### VercelAPL

 Single tenant APL dedicated for apps deployed on Vercel.
-Apps deployed from Marketplace and CLI automatically set up Vercel project for this APL (`SALEOR_REGISTER_APP_URL` and `SALEOR_DEPLOYMENT_TOKEN` variables).

-The auth data are stored using environment variables:
+To use this APL you'll need to deploy application from the Marketplace or use the [Saleor CLI](https://docs.saleor.io/docs/3.x/cli).
+This way the required `SALEOR_REGISTER_APP_URL` and `SALEOR_DEPLOYMENT_TOKEN` variables will be set up automatically during the first deployment.
+During the registration process Saleor's service will set up auth data in the environment variables and trigger the deployment:

 ```mermaid
 sequenceDiagram